Goodnight Goes Riding and Other Poems

 The Big Roundup

 The Big Roundup, from the world’s largest cowboy poetry web site, CowboyPoetry.com and New West Library, includes poetry from a number of modern-day poets as well as selections from days gone by.
 Rod’s poem “The E.S.L.
 Ranch” is included in this wide-ranging anthology.
-Writer Rod Miller’s recited poetry is featured on three of CowboyPoetry.com’s annual Bar-D Roundup compilation CDs in celebration of Cowboy Poetry Week.
+Writer Rod Miller’s recited poetry is featured on four of CowboyPoetry.com’s annual Bar-D Roundup compilation CDs in celebration of Cowboy Poetry Week.

 Cowboys and Cookouts